tinker495/JAxtar/README.md

 However, these issues indicate that a more fundamental solution is needed.
 This led me to search for ways to perform A\* directly on the GPU, but I discovered that most implementations suffer from the following problems.

-- They are written in pure c and cuda, which is not compatible with ML research
+- Many are written in pure C and CUDA, which is not well-suited for machine learning research.
-- They are written in jax or torch, but which are 2d grid environments or connectivity matrices, which cannot scale to an infinite number of different states that cannot all be held in memory
+- Some are written in JAX or PyTorch, but these are often limited to 2D grid environments or connectivity matrices, and cannot scale to an infinite number of different states that cannot all be held in memory.
-- The implementation itself is dependent on the definition of the state or problem.
+- The implementation itself is often dependent on the specific definition of the state or problem.

-To solve this problem, I decided to write code that adheres to the following principles and works.
+To address these challenges, I decided to develop code based on the following principles:

-- Only write in pure Jax
+- Pure JAX implementation
-  - For ML research.
+  - Specifically for machine learning research.
-- Pure jax priority queue
+- JAX-native priority queue
-  - A\* needs to have a priority queue because it expends nodes in the order of the node with the smallest sum of heuristic and cost
+  - The A\* algorithm necessitates a priority queue to process nodes based on the lowest combined cost and heuristic estimate.
-  - However, the heap used inside python uses list variables, which cannot be jitted, so we need to use a heap that can be iterated over in jax
+  - However, standard Python heaps use lists, which are not JIT-compilable in JAX.
+Thus, a JAX-iterable heap is necessary.
-- A hashable with a state and a hashtable that operates on it.
+- Hashable state representation and a hashtable for JAX operations.
-  - We need this to be able to know if a node in the A\* algorithm is closed, open, and what state its parent is in
-  - If the state is a simple matter of parsing and indexing, we don't need to hash it, but if it's not and there are nearly infinite states, we need to hash each state to index it and access its unique value
+  - This is crucial for tracking node status (open/closed) in A\* and efficiently retrieving parent state information.
+  - Hashing is optional for simple, indexable states.
+But for complex or infinite state spaces, hashing becomes essential for efficient indexing and retrieval of unique states.
-- Everything is batched and parallelised
+- Fully batched and parallelized operations
-  - GPUs have a lot of cores, but they are very slow compared to CPUs.
-To overcome this, algorithms running on GPUs should be written as parallel as possible.
+  - GPUs provide massive parallelism but have slower cores than CPUs.
+Therefore, algorithms for GPUs must be highly parallelized to leverage their architecture.
-- The implementation should not change depending on the puzzle.
+- Puzzle-agnostic implementation
-  - The implementation should be able to handle any puzzle that has a defined state and a defined action space.
+  - The implementation should be general enough to handle any puzzle with a defined state and action space.
-  - This allows for the expansion of research and ensures that 'strict' behavior can be formalized in later implementations.
+  - This generality enables wider research and allows for formalizing 'strict' behaviors in future implementations.

-Specially written components in this project include:
+This project features specially written components, including:

-- a hash_func_builder for convert defined states to hash keys
+- a hash function builder to convert defined states into hash keys
-- a hashtable to lookup and insert in a parallel way
+- a hashtable for parallel lookup and insertion operations
-- a priority queue that can be batched, pushed and popped
+- a priority queue that supports batching, push, and pop operations
+- Network heuristics and Q-functions fully integrated for use with the A\* & Q\* algorithm
-- a fully jitted A\* algorithm for puzzles.
+- a fully JIT-compiled A\* & Q\* algorithm for puzzles

-This project was a real pain in the arse to write, and I almost felt like I was doing acrobatics with Jax, but I managed to create a fully functional version, and hopefully it will inspire you to stumble upon something amazing when you travel to Jax.
+This project was quite challenging to develop, and it felt like performing acrobatics with JAX.
+However, I managed to create a fully functional version, and hopefully it will inspire you to discover something amazing as you delve into JAX.

 ## Result